Environmental Studies

 ENS 444.
 Aquatic Ecology.
 4 Hours.

 Fundamentals of freshwater ecology, including abiotic-biotic interactions, aquatic ecosystem structure and function, relationships among organisms.
 Lecture and lab.
 Course Information: Same as BIO 444.
-Prerequisite: Ecology or permission of instructor.
+Prerequisites: Ecology or permission of instructor.

 ENS 445.
 Biology Of Water Pollution.
 4 Hours.